Stewards Ready for Ashokan Rail Trail Opening

 "Proposed in 2012, the Ashokan Rail Trail (ART) will create a world-class public recreational trail....
 The ART will be 10 to 12 feet in width and surfaced with a compacted crushed stone surface that is accessible for persons with disabilities and limited mobility.
 Once completed, the ART will be open to the public dawn-to-dusk, year-round for non-motorized uses, including hiking, bicycling, running, nature observation, cross-country skiing, and snowshoeing.
 The ART will provide the first public access to the incredibly scenic northern shores of the Ashokan Reservoir without a special New York City Department of Environmental Protection (DEP) access permit in more than a century.
 The ART will also be a key component of a developing interconnected rail trail system linking the Walkway Over the Hudson to the Catskill Park."

 After a decade of planning and years of construction, Ulster County is now opening the first 9 miles of the trail.
 The full 11.5 miles should be open by the end of this year.
+In 2013, the Trail Conference commissioned and helped fund (along with the Dyson Foundation, and Hudson River Ventures) an economic impact analysis that helped pave the way for the feasibility study that ultimately helped to make the trail a reality.

 The Trail Conference is playing an important role in ensuring visitors to the new Ashokan Rail Trail have a great, safe experience.
 Ulster County officials have been working with the Trail Conference and Woodstock Land Conservancy to develop and roll out a volunteer Trail Steward program.
 "Trail Stewards will help to ensure that the trail is enjoyed and used responsibly by all," said Deputy-Director of Ulster County Planning Department Chris White.
 "These volunteers will also help to keep the county informed about trail maintenance issues that may arise."